magisterquis/cgiscan/README.md

 =======
 CGI Service to portscan and bannergrab the requestor

-When the CGI script is run (by default by making a request to `/cgiscan`), it fires off a scan of the requestor's TCP ports (or queues it if a scan's already running).
-The scan is only started if a `yes` parameter is supplied in the request (i.e. `/cgiscan?yes`).
+When asked (by default via `/cgiscan/scan`) it will queue and eventually synscan the requestor's TCP ports, and grab banner for any ports to which it can make a connection.
+Please see `/cgiscan/help` for more queryable URLs.

 This is intended for easy, lightweight self-service scanning for users setting up servers, VMs, etc..
 After a scan has been requested, it's status can be